 A number of credit cards include hefty sign-up bonuses.
 Whether the reward is cash or points, to earn it you'll typically have to charge more than a certain dollar amount to the card within the first few months.
 What better time to get such a card than when you are planning to spend a lot of money on a wedding?
 It will be easy to meet the minimum spending threshold needed to earn the bonus, and you can even put those points earned toward your honeymoon.

-The Chase Sapphire Preferred® card, for example, allows you to earn 60,000 bonus points if you use the card to spend $4,000 in purchases within the first three months of having it.
+The Chase Sapphire Preferred® Card, for example, allows you to earn 60,000 bonus points if you use the card to spend $4,000 in purchases within the first 3 months of having it.
 That's enough for $750 toward travel when redeemed through Chase Ultimate Rewards.

 3. Consumer Protections

 Credit cards offer you consumer protections you won't have when paying with cash or a debit card.
 All sorts of things can go wrong with wedding vendors, whether a caterer bails or a venue refuses to return a deposit.
 If you pay for these expenses with a credit card, you at least have some recourse through your issuer.